farjanaHuq/Docusauraus/bitusdoc/docs/HowToDoFundingTrading/FundingQuota.md

 ---
-sidebar_position: 1
+sidebar_position: 2
+title: Funding Quota
 ---
-# Funding Quota
+### Calculate Funding Quota

 The Funding Quota will be 10 times of your asset value deposited into MappedSwap and it will be on USDM basis.
 `Total Tradable Amount = Total Deposit + Funding Quota`

-For instance:
+:::tip For instance:

 1. If you deposit 100USDM to MappedSwap, your Funding Quota will be 10 times of your total deposit = 1,000USDM.
 Therefore, the total tradable value is: